TheCarsonWest/TheCarsonWest.github.io/test/content/Introduction to Planning a Study.md

 *   **Characteristics:** Gathers data by asking questions to a group of people.
 *   **Purpose:** To estimate population parameters or describe attitudes, opinions, or behaviors.
 *   **Limitation:** Susceptible to various biases (e.g., response bias, non-response bias).
 The quality of the survey depends heavily on the sampling method and question design.
-See [Potential Problems with Sampling](./../potential-problems-with-sampling/).
+See [[Potential Problems with Sampling]].
 *   **Example:** A poll asking a sample of registered voters about their preferred presidential candidate.

 ## Key Terminology